Dunsford Singers: A Teign Valley Choir

-You can withdraw or change your consent at any time by contacting the Data Protection Officer, Jane Inwood, using the contact form on the foot of this website's Home Page.
+You can withdraw or change your consent at any time by contacting the Data Protection Officer, Jan Middleton, using the contact form on the foot of this website's Home Page.
 Please note that all processing of your personal data will cease once you have withdrawn consent, other than where this is required by law, but this will not affect any personal data that has already been processed prior to this point.

 DATA PRIVACY NOTICE